apache/cordova-docs/docs/en/edge/guide/getting-started/index.md

 of whether you do the majority of your work in the SDK or use the CLI for your build cycle.

-Each platform guide listed below tells you what you need to know to set up each development environment: where to obtain the SDK, how to set up device emulators, how to connect devices for direct testing, and managing signing key requirements.
-Additional guides provide information on each platform's available configuration settings, instructions to add plugins, how to upgrade each platform, and platform-specific command-line tools that serve as an alternative to the `cordova` command-line tool.
+Each _Platform Guide_ listed below tells you what you need to know to set up each platform's development environment: where to obtain the SDK, how to set up device emulators, how to connect devices for direct testing, and how to manage signing key requirements.
+Additional guides provide information on each platform's unique set of configuration options, instructions to add plugins, how to upgrade each platform, and platform-specific command-line tools that serve as a lower-level alternative to the `cordova` command-line utility.

 ## Android (Windows, Mac, Linux)

 * Android Platform Guide
 * Android Configuration
 * Android Plugins
+* Upgrading Android

 ## BlackBerry (Windows, Mac)